HelloLife09/Fruit-Catcher/Fruit Catcher Game Outline.md

 - Use the arrow keys to move the basket left and right.
 - Fruits and non-fruit objects fall from the top of the screen.
 - Earn points for each fruit caught.
-- Lose points for each non-fruit object caught or fruit missed.
+- Lose points or hearts for each non-fruit object caught.
+- Gain heart for each Heart caught.
 - Game ends when a certain number of non-fruit objects are caught or a set number of fruits are missed.

 ## **2. Key Components:**